regulations for clean air

 Children and the elderly, who are particularly vulnerable to the effects of poor air quality, have benefited immensely from the cleaner air brought about by the Clean Air Act.
 Fewer hospital admissions, emergency room visits, and missed school or work days can be attributed to the Act's success in curbing air pollution.

-See also Pros and Cons of a Union
+See also Pros and Cons of Living in the 1950S

 Moreover, the Act has contributed to an overall enhancement in the well-being and quality of life for communities across the nation, showcasing its pivotal role in safeguarding public health.